YOU ARE INVITED TO DARLA'S ART ADVENTURE ABROAD

 Ten days are planned for your pleasure in the lovely Umbrian region of Italy.
 Stay at a renovated centuries old monastery and enjoy the local Umbrian meals prepared on site!

 Come live in Italy, if only for ten days!
 Enjoy the company of other artists as we visit charming villages with time to sketch, paint and photograph or simply stroll the markets and shop a bit.
 We are staying in one place to call home, so no need to manage bags daily.
+It is pictured on the postcard I created with the red poppies--look at the top of the hillside.

 Having traveled to 70 countries, I have experience planning trips.
 In May 2015 I realized my dream to plan and travel abroad with artists.
 Since then my annual Art Adventures Abroad have visited Spain (2015), Portugal (2016) with added river cruise, Ireland (2017), Denmark/Germany (2018) and France (2019).
 BUT only FUN people can come...if you can't walk a mile during the day, pack light and manage your own bags, this is not for you!
 The terrain in Europe can be a challenge with stairs and cobblestones where elevators/escalators are rare!
 If you require walking assistance you should consider not joining us for this experience.